William Steinberg: Personality

 Steinberg once remarked to a San Francisco Symphony musician he corrected, "I may be wrong, but I don't think so."
 Violinist David Schneider said, "This quality of not taking himself too seriously endeared him to the musicians."
 Although all business on the podium, Steinberg was not above a bit of clowning in public; at one Pittsburgh Symphony fundraiser, he donned a blonde wig on his bald head that Johnny Carson jokingly presented him.
 Steinberg's puckish humor was often in evidence, as when he told Time Magazine that he had conceived "something for the New York snobs—an all-Mendelssohn program.
 This is really the height of snobbishness, the wonderful answer to the question of just what do the snobs need."
-He said that he spoke four and a half languages - the half being English.
-Of his habit of eating a steak before every concert he conducted, Steinberg told a columnist, "So you see, it's an expensive business - this concert conducting."
+He said that he spoke four and a half languages – the half being English.
+Of his habit of eating a steak before every concert he conducted, Steinberg told a columnist, "So you see, it's an expensive business – this concert conducting."
 Referring to a disagreement with violinist Nathan Milstein that led to Milstein walking out of a rehearsal, Steinberg said, "He decided he would not stay and I decided I would not have him."
 Concerning acoustics he said, "If the hall is resonant, the tempos must be changed.
 If the acoustics are too bad, you go fast in order to go home quickly!"
-To an interviewer who said he had heard that the conductor did not care for giving interviews, Steinberg replied that it was fine as long as the subject was one that interested him - "for instance, myself."
+Steinberg once reacted to an orchestra's sloppy playing of a passage with a typical quip: "Next time, more notes."
+To an interviewer who said he had heard that the conductor did not care for giving interviews, Steinberg replied that it was fine as long as the subject was one that interested him – "for instance, myself."